MLH-Fellowship/pod-3.1.0-Sketch2Code/README.md

 - ImageIO
 - [Loafjet](https://github.com/Loafjet/Loafjet)
 - [Alamofire](https://github.com/Alamofire/Alamofire)

+# Whats next? 📱
+- With the upcoming releases we have thought of bringing various new features like:
+I.   Multiple Coding Language Support
+II.
+Add more UIElements
+III.
+Adding enhanced NLP in Text2Code, to make it more versatile IV.
+Make object detection more enhanced
+V.   Release Sketch2Code as a Beta release to know user feedback

 # Warnings ⚠️
 - Right now S2C is not that powerful to help you in every prospect, but we are doing our best to provide you the best possible.